nbogie/production_log_analyzer/README.txt

           TeamsController#progress took 0.000s
           TeamsController#progress took 0.000s

-There's an experimental report-differ which you can invoke as follows:
+== Using pl_analyze_diff

+To run the report diff tool, simply give it the names of two reports you wish to compare.

+Here's an example invocation:

-    ruby -Ilib report_differ.rb report_b.txt report_a.txt > report_diff.txt
+    pl_analyze_diff report_b.txt report_a.txt > report_diff.txt

-Sample diff output
+And here's some sample output:

     Request_Times_Summary:                 Count                Avg                  Max
     ALL_REQUESTS                           +1.4(16515->22909)   -2.2(0.405->0.18)    -1.6(59.678->37.721)